-- The share of fiber subscriptions of all fixed broadband subscriptions was highest in Lithuania at 74 percent followed by Latvia and Sweden, both with 67 percent in 2018. - Sweden was well above the other countries in terms of broadband subscriptions with speeds of 100 Mbps or more downstream.
-The Swedish penetration rate for 100 Mbps or more reached 0,29 subscriptions per capita, while the second highest penetration rate (0,24) was found in Iceland.
-The penetration rate continued to increase in all of the countries during 2018. - When combining fiber and cable subscriptions per capita, Sweden had the highest penetration rate, 0,33, followed by Norway with 0,32 and Denmark with 0,28 subscriptions per capita.
-The combined penetration rate for cable and fiber was increasing in all countries, mostly due to growth in fiber subscriptions.
-Iceland has no cable networks. - Due to the increase in fiber subscription, there is a steady increase in broadband upload speeds.
+- The share of fiber subscriptions of all fixed broadband subscriptions was highest in Lithuania at 75 percent followed by Sweden and Latvia, with 71 and 69 percent in 2019. - Sweden was well above the other countries in terms of broadband subscriptions with speeds of 100 Mbps or more downstream.
+The Swedish penetration rate for 100 Mbps or more reached 0,32 subscriptions per capita, while the second highest penetration rate (0,26) was found in Iceland.
+The penetration rate continued to increase in all of the countries during 2019. - When combining fiber and cable subscriptions per capita, Sweden and Norway had the highest penetration rate with 0,34, followed by Denmark with 0,30 subscriptions per capita.
+The combined penetration rate for cable and fiber was increasing in all countries, mostly due to growth in fiber subscriptions. - Due to the increase in fiber subscription, there is a steady increase in broadband upload speeds.